Dhanvanshikumar/Bipedal-Robot/README.md

 - **Inverse Kinematics:** Inverse kinematics is the reverse process, where the desired position of the end-effector (such as the foot) is specified, and the necessary joint angles are calculated to achieve that position.
 This is particularly important in bipedal robots for defining precise leg trajectories that maintain stability and allow for smooth, balanced walking motions.

 ### Task 2: Finding FK/IK of Manipulator arm in XY Plane in Python Using matplotlib
-#### FORWARD KINEMATICS (FK)
-1. **Construct the DH Table**:
-    - Defined the Denavit-Hartenberg (DH) parameters for the manipulator.
-    - Used these parameters to create the DH transformation matrix.
-2. **Implement the DH Transformation Matrix**:
-    - Inputted the DH transformation matrix in Python.
-3. **Develop the Forward Kinematics Function**:
-    - Created a function that sequentially multiplies transformation matrices to compute the end-effector position.
-    - Post-multiplied the matrices according to the manipulator's configuration.
-4. **Define FK Parameters**:
-    - Set up the necessary parameters for forward kinematics.
-    - Inputted the specific values corresponding to the desired assembly configuration.

 #### Result
 - Successfully defined the DH parameters and transformation matrices.